-The President of the United States, Donald Trump is considering issuing an executive order that targets birthright citizenship in the USA.
-President Trump is serving his final weeks in office.
+The President of the United States, Donald Trump, issued an executive order that targets birthright citizenship in the USA.
+President Trump had tried issuing the order in the last week of 1st term as well.

 The Policy of Birthright Citizenship grants citizenship to anyone born in the USA.
-It doesn’t matter if their parents are a citizen of the USA or not.
-All through his first term, President Donald Trump has been speaking about his intentions to put an end to birthright citizenship.
+It doesn’t matter if their parents are citizens of the USA or not.
+Throughout his first term, President Donald Trump has been speaking about his intentions to put an end to birthright citizenship.

 The Birthright Citizenship in the USA is guaranteed in the 14th Amendment to the US Constitution and under which it states that: